 What happens when the probate process begins?

-The executor of your will would file a petition to begin the probate case and would need to be acknowledged as executor by the probate court judge.
+The executor of your will would file a petition to begin the probate case.
+They would need to be acknowledged as executor by the probate court judge.
 At that point, he or she would need to begin to keep track of all the assets of your estate.
 Potential assets include real estate, vehicles, retirement funds, a business, personal property, cash, and bank accounts.
 A notice to creditors must also be published stating that you have passed.
 This would allow a creditor to come forward with a debt amount that needs to be paid out of the body of your estate.
 You may owe money on a mortgage, on credit cards, or on personal debt.
 Federal student loans are discharged upon the death of a borrower.

 What happens if your estate has more debt than assets?